-(a) Five-Year Longevity Payments
+(a) Five-Year Longevity Payments FY 21-22 through 24-25

-Each employee who as of March 31 or September 30 of each year has completed five years or more of continuous service as defined by Section 130.3(c) of the Civil Service Law at a basic annual salary rate equal to or higher than the job rate of the employee's salary grade, and has attained a performance rating of "satisfactory" or its equivalent, shall receive a five-year longevity payment pursuant to (d) below.
+Each employee who as of March 31 or September 30 of each year has completed five years or more of continuous service as defined by Section 130.3(c) of the Civil Service Law at a basic annual salary rate equal to or higher than the job rate of the employee's salary grade and has attained a performance rating of

+"satisfactory" or its equivalent, shall receive a five-year longevity payment pursuant to (d) below.

-(b) Ten-Year Longevity Payments
+(b) Ten-Year Longevity Payments FY 21-22 through 24-25

-Each employee who as of March 31 or September 30 of each year has completed ten years or more of continuous service as defined by Section 130.3(c) of the Civil Service Law at a basic annual salary rate equal to or higher than the job rate of the employee's salary grade, and has attained a performance rating of "satisfactory" or its equivalent, shall receive a five-year longevity payment and a ten-year longevity payment pursuant to (d) below.
+Each employee who as of March 31 or September 30 of each year has completed ten years or more of continuous service as defined by Section 130.3(c) of the Civil Service Law at a basic annual salary rate equal to or higher than the job rate of the employee's salary grade and has attained a performance rating of "satisfactory" or its equivalent, shall receive a five-year longevity payment and a ten-year longevity payment pursuant to (d) below.

-(c) Fifteen-Year Longevity Payments
+(c) Fifteen-Year Longevity Payments FY 21-22 through 24-25